 - Research shows that epithelial cells are found in greater numbers in the urine of chronic UTI sufferers.
 The wall of the bladder and urethra is made up of urothelial cells about five layers deep.
 As an infection advances, bacteria move from the urine into the cells.
 The body’s immune system responds to the infected cells by shedding them.
 At this point, bacteria that have been living inside the cell burst back out into the urine and the infection flares up again.

 What is the most reliable way to diagnose chronic UTI?

 Relying on inaccurate tests sees many thousands of UTI sufferers misdiagnosed or even dismissed as ‘problem patients’.

-Unhelpfully guidelines from the National Institute for Health and Care Excellence (NICE) – the body that produces treatment guidelines for England and Wales – insist that a positive dipstick and MSU are needed to diagnose a urinary tract infection in patients who have not got better after initial antibiotics.
+Unhelpfully guidelines from the National Institute for Health and Care Excellence (NICE guidelines in England, SIGN guidelines in Scotland) – the body that produces treatment guidelines for England and Wales – insist that a positive dipstick and MSU are needed to diagnose a urinary tract infection in patients who have not got better after initial antibiotics.

 The most useful thing that doctors can do is to listen to their patients and ask them detailed questions about their symptoms and how they started.

 New research suggests that microscopy – analysing fresh urine under a microscope using a haemocytometer (a device used to count white blood cells and epithelial cells) – combined with listening to a patient’s story is the best way to diagnose UTI.

 I think I have chronic UTI